 Other features of popcorn can also cause gassiness and bloating, and these include:

-- Salt.
+• Salt.
 Even the salt you use on your popcorn can cause stomach problems, especially if you use large amounts of it.
-Salt significantly increases your intake of sodium, and high amounts of sodium have been known to cause bloating and other stomach issues.
+Salt significantly increases your sodium intake, and high amounts have been known to cause bloating and other stomach issues.

-- Oil and sugar-based toppings.
-People top their popcorn with all sorts of things nowadays, and the more calorific those ingredients are, the greater chance of you suffering from any type of bloating and stomach pain.
+• Oil and sugar-based toppings.
+People top their popcorn with all sorts of things nowadays, and the more calorific those ingredients are, the greater your chance of suffering from bloating and stomach pain.

 TIP – Even if you don’t have stomach issues, just be aware that these can affect how your stomach copes with popcorn.